 Types Of Mortgage Lenders And Lender Overlays For Home Loans

-This BLOG On Types Of Mortgage Lenders And Lender Overlays For Home Loans Was UPDATED On December 12th, 2017
+This BLOG On Types Of Mortgage Lenders And Lender Overlays For Home Loans Was UPDATED And PUBLISHED On September 3rd, 2019

 There are different types of mortgage lenders.

-- Not all mortgage lenders have the same mortgage guidelines
+Not all lenders have the same mortgage guidelines.

 Government Loans are owner occupant home loans guaranteed by the federal government such as the following: